The enrolment procedure at school is very similar to enrolling at preschool.

 If you would like to be involved in your child’s classroom activities and programs talk with your child’s teacher.
 Throughout the year you will be notified, usually through newsletters, about school events and opportunities for you to participate.

-Parents can join the School’s Governing Council or Parent Group.
+Parents can join the School’s Governing Council or Parents and Friends Committee.
 The Governing Council advises the principal on matters such as school programs, grounds and facilities and raising additional funds.
 The Governing Council is made up of parent and community representatives, the principal and teacher representatives.

 Talk with your child about school.
 Communicate with the teachers.
 You can request an interview at any time throughout the school year.
 This gives you the opportunity to meet with your child’s teacher and discuss your child’s abilities, needs or any concerns you might have.

-Glenelg Primary School operates within Department of Education and Children’s Services Policies and Guidelines.
+Glenelg Primary School operates within Department for Education Policies and Guidelines.
 Individual school policies are determined in collaboration with the Governing Council and then shared with parents.

 The Governing Council have a sub-committee structure that advise them on the views of the community.
 Parents are welcome to join any of the subcommittees at any time.
 Please ask at the front office for advice on these.